 Given that Erdoğan prosecutes those who call him a dictator—there is no easier and simpler definition of a dictator—how do we know the billions of dollars the EU is providing will actually go to help Syrian refugees, or to line president Erdoğan’s capacious pockets?
 Worse, Ankara can potentially close and open its borders at will, leveraging Syrian refugees against Europe in the same way Russia has often done with energy supplies.

-The EU has agreed to pay Turkey great sums of money to keep Syrian refugees from leaving that country.
 In contrast, Bosnia and Albania would have every reason to work with Brussels.
 They want into the EU and, unlike Turkey, are much likelier to get in.
 It’s not hard to imagine the Bosnian or Albanian governments welcoming such significant contributions from Brussels, or the potential jobs and infrastructure investment that would come with.
 The lack of such resources, however, is probably the principal reason why they have yet to volunteer.

 It is in Europe’s common interest to see that they do, and can.